 - To view the Planning Assumptions, click here.

-The Strategic Planning Task Force initiative has been announced by President Huntington; co-chairs and members of the SPTF have been identified and appointed.
+The Strategic Planning Task Force initiative is announced by President Huntington; co-chairs and members of the SPTF are identified and appointed.
 A two-day training session with strategic planning consultant Patrick Sanaghan is held.
 Working groups are developed, stakeholders are identified, and the SPTF work gets underway.